-Afghan war enters more brutal phase as fighting moves to urban outskirts
+Afghan war enters more brutal phase as U.S. troops begin pullout

 The battle in Helmand could indicate how the war in Afghanistan will evolve once the United States and other NATO forces completely withdraw from the country.
 Over the past month, violence has escalated significantly.
 The Taliban carried out a wave of attacks on provincial capitals, initially triggering a collapse of government forces at several bases and outposts.
 Now, where the Afghan military is pushing back, both sides are increasingly turning to harsher tactics.

 Taliban fighters are blanketing territory with roadside bombs and booby-trapped explosives.
-And Afghan government forces on the offense are waging exhausting ground operations covered with intense Afghan air support.
+And Afghan government forces on the offensive are waging exhausting ground operations covered by intense Afghan air support.
 Of the eight provinces where the Taliban gained territory last month, the Afghan military has advanced in three: Baghlan in the north, Laghman to the east and in Helmand, around its capital Lashkar Gah.

-Where combat has flared, the war’s new phase has proven deadlier for government forces, Taliban fighters and civilians alike.
+Where combat has flared, the war’s new phase has proved deadlier for government forces, Taliban fighters and civilians alike.

-Last month, the airstrikes in Nawa drew so close to the home of a woman named Tajbib that explosions littered her garden with two-foot long pieces of burning shrapnel, she said.
-Then, Taliban fighters appeared at her gate demanding the entire family leave.
+Last month, the airstrikes in Nawa drew so close to the home of a woman named Tajbib that explosions littered her garden with two-foot-long pieces of burning shrapnel, she said.
+Then, Taliban fighters appeared at her gate and ordered the entire family to leave.
 But the street outside her home was in the middle of a battle.

 “We were caught,” recounted Tajbib, who has a single name and estimates she is in her 30s, as she huddled with the women and children of her extended family.
 After navigating around the fighting, however, the entire family managed to reach the government-held provincial capital on foot.